-TETware is implemented on UNIX operating systems and also on the Windows NT operating system.
+TETware is implemented on UNIX operating systems and also on the Windows NT and Windows 95 operating systems.
 It includes all of the functionality of the Test Environment Toolkit Release 1.10 (TET), the Distributed Test Environment Toolkit Version 2 Release 2.3 (dTET2) and the Extended Test Environment Toolkit Release 1.10.3 (ETET), together with a number of new features.